quasarframework/quasar-testing/packages/e2e-cypress/README.md

 - remove Cypress JSON schema registration from vscode settings, Cypress switched to a JS/TS config file and is now using an helper function to provide autocomplete.
 - update eslint override pattern which applies to cypress files as explained into this AE installation instructions
 - (optional) move any other custom configuration from `test/cypress/plugins/index.[js|ts]` to [`setupNodeEvents` hooks](https://docs.cypress.io/guides/references/configuration#History) into `cypress.config.[js|ts]`.
 Note that if you're using Vite and you added code coverage, you'll need to setup code coverage plugin both into e2e and component `setupNodeEvents` hooks
-- check out [Cypress 10 changelog](https://docs.cypress.io/guides/references/changelog#10-0-0) and see if something else in there affect you
+- check out [Cypress 10 changelog](https://docs.cypress.io/guides/references/changelog#10-0-0) and [Cypress 11 changelog](https://docs.cypress.io/guides/references/changelog#11-0-0), and see if something else in there affect you

 ### Caveats